What to know about the symptoms of ovarian cancer

-“The most common symptom I see in women is pelvic discomfort and pelvic pain that varies in intensity,” says Victor Dabelea, MD, a generalist obstetrician and gynecologist (OBGYN) affiliated with Presbyterian/Saint Luke’s Medical Center in Denver, Colorado.
+“The most common symptom I see in women is pelvic discomfort and pelvic pain that varies in intensity,” says Victor Dabelea, MD, an OBGYN in Denver.
 “It may be just mild pelvic pain that’s on and off.
 At the other end of the spectrum, there may be severe pelvic or abdominal pain that brings a woman initially to the emergency room.”

-Another common symptom is feeling bloated.
-You may have difficulty eating or feel full too quickly, or you may feel that the size of your abdomen is increasing—even though you’re eating less or may actually be losing weight.
+Another typical symptom is feeling bloated.
+You may have difficulty eating or feel full too quickly.
+You may also feel that the size of your abdomen is increasing, even though you’re eating less or possibly even losing weight.

 Other symptoms of ovarian cancer include: